zephyrproject-rtos/zephyr/samples/drivers/led_ws2812/README.rst

-This sample application demonstrates basic usage of the WS2812 LED strip driver, for controlling LED strips using WS2812, WS2812b, SK6812, and compatible driver chips.
+This sample application demonstrates basic usage of the WS2812 LED strip driver, for controlling LED strips using WS2812, WS2812b, SK6812, Everlight B1414 and compatible driver chips.

 Requirements
 ************